TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Control_Unit/Detailed_Design.md

 ### CoreXY Interface

 The Control Unit commands the CoreXY mechanism through two TMC2209 stepper driver modules, generating synchronized STEP and DIR signals for independent control of the X and Y motion axes [3].
 The two stepper motors are integrated components of the CoreXY mechanical subsystem, and the Control Unit interfaces with them only through the stepper drivers.
 The firmware implements edge-prioritized movement logic to ensure consistent and collision-free piece translation: each chess piece first moves from the center of its square to the nearest edge in the direction of travel, proceeds along the grid edge (or along both edges in a zigzag path for diagonal moves), and finally returns to the center of the target square.
 This motion pattern minimizes interference with adjacent pieces while maintaining accurate board alignment.
+The Control Unit may further use any standard Arduino stepper-control library, compatible with STEP/DIR operation of the TMC2209 drivers.
+Available options include AccelStepper [12], FastAccelStepper [13], TMCStepper [14], and the "TMC2209" [15] library.
+These libraries provide varying levels of motion-control capability and may be selected as required during implementation.

 The Control Unit also interfaces with an N-channel enhancement-mode MOSFET circuit that switches the electromagnet on and off.
 The Arduino’s digital output pin provides a 5V logic signal to the MOSFET gate, energizing the magnet only when a pickup or release operation is required.
 The electromagnet connects via a Grove-compatible 5V output port, simplifying integration and cable management within the CoreXY carriage assembly.
 The electromagnet’s 5V supply shall originate from a dedicated Power Unit 5V rail rather than the Arduino’s logic supply, ensuring adequate current delivery and preventing noise coupling into the logic subsystem.

 The stepper drivers and and electromagnet share a common logic ground with the Arduino Nano.
 Proper current limiting and isolation between logic and load paths are maintained per UL 60950-1 and NEC Article 400 [5][6].